Holding Space for and Deep Listening to your Evolutionary Potential

 Four areas of Action

 The personal, individual (micro-level), the intersubjective (meso-level), the institutional (macro-level) and the global-cosmic (mundo-level) are intrinsically tied together.
 Acting on the micro level influences developments on the meso, macro and mundo levels.
 Careful handling of one’s own body promotes the ability to act with powerful self-competence on the micro level.
 The action space of the meso level includes the immediate relationship level, the „WE“ of a two-person relationship, in a family, among friends or in a work team.

 One of the most widespread models of vertical development for business application was developed by management scientist Bill Torbert, based upon research by Jane Loevinger and Susanne Cook-Greuter.
 This eight-stage model is profiled in a highly-popular Harvard Business Review article called „Seven Transformations of Leadership“.
 This model is based upon 40 years of research involving tens of thousands of leaders.Torbert describes eight levels of leaders mindset development, each representing increasingly complex mental and emotional capacities, each a new way of seeing the world.

 Attachment and Emotional Coaching

-British psychologist John Bowlby was the first attachment theorist, describing attachment as a „lasting psychological connectedness betwenn human beings“.
+British psychologist John Bowlby was the first attachment theorist, describing attachment as a „lasting psychological connectedness between human beings“.
 Attachment is an emotional bond with another person, a product of evolutionary processes and becomes an engine of subsequent social, emotional, and cognitive development.
-Neuroscientists believe that attachment is such a primal need that there are networks of neurons in the brain dedicated to setting it in motion in the first place and a hormon that fosters the process.
+Neuroscientists believe that attachment is such a primal need that there are networks of neurons in the brain dedicated to setting it in motion in the first place and a hormone that fosters the process.
 Attachment is something we all have.
-Anybody and everybody around us has an attachment to somthing and / or someone.
+Anybody and everybody around us has an attachment to something and / or someone.